neondatabase/website/content/docs/extensions/pg-extensions.md

 To request support for additional extensions, please contact us at [support@neon.tech](mailto:support@neon.tech) or post your request to the [Neon community forum](https://community.neon.tech/).

+## Custom-built extensions

+Neon supports custom-built Postgres extensions for exclusive use with your Neon account.
+If you developed your own Postgres extension and want to use it with Neon, send a request to [support@neon.tech](mailto:support@neon.tech).
+Please include the following information in your request:

+- A repository link or archive file containing the source code for your extension
+- A description of what the extension does, instructions for compiling it, and any prerequisites
+- Whether an NDA or licensing agreement is necessary for Neon to provide support for your extension

+Please keep in mind that certain restrictions may apply with respect to Postgres privileges and local file system access required by your extension.
+Neon features such as Autoscaling and Auto-suspend may also limit the types of extensions we can support.

+Depending on the nature of your extension, Neon may also request a liability waiver.

 ## Need help?

 Send a request to [support@neon.tech](mailto:support@neon.tech), or join the [Neon community forum](https://community.neon.tech/).